petersaj/neuropixels_trajectory_explorer/README.md

 # Neuropixels trajectory explorer
 Neuropixels trajectory explorer with the Allen CCF mouse atlas.
 See changelog below for history of updates.

-**Keep the GUI up-to-date:** there are semi-regular upgrades to this (sometimes just a feature, sometimes something critical like getting a better estimate of distances and angles), so make sure to pull the current repository whenever planning a new trajectory.
+**Keep the GUI up-to-date:** there are semi-regular upgrades (sometimes just a feature, sometimes something critical like getting a better estimate of distances and angles), so make sure to pull the current repository whenever planning a new trajectory.

 CCF scaling, rotation, and bregma notes:
 * the CCF is slightly stretched in the DV axis (because it's based on a single mouse with an unsually tall brain), currently estimated here as 94.5%